Last updated: July 2026

 What Happens After the Ceremony?

 The ceremony itself is only part of the legal process.
 After you say your vows, your officiant has an important legal responsibility: completing and signing the marriage certificate.
-According to Florida Statute 741.08, the signed certificate must be returned to the county clerk within 10 days of the ceremony.
+Under Florida Statute 741.08, the signed certificate must be returned to the county clerk within 10 days of the ceremony.

-2. Two witnesses sign (Florida requires at least two witnesses over age 18).
+- Two witnesses sign.
+Florida requires at least two witnesses.

 I handle all of this for every couple I work with.
 After we celebrate, I make sure the paperwork is complete, properly signed, and filed on time.
-It’s one less thing for you to worry about during what should be a joyful, stress-free experience.
+It is one less thing for you to worry about during what should be a joyful, stress-free experience.

-Citation capsule: After a Florida wedding ceremony, the officiant must return the signed marriage certificate to the county clerk within 10 days per Florida Statute 741.08.
-Two witnesses over age 18 are required to sign.
+Citation capsule: After a Florida wedding ceremony, the officiant must return the signed marriage certificate to the county clerk within 10 days under Florida Statute 741.08.
+Two witnesses are required to sign.
 The clerk then officially records the marriage.

 Getting married in the Fort Myers area?
 Learn about wedding officiant services in Fort Myers.